 However, they shouldn’t be on your way to inner happiness.
 Yet, ignoring them won’t do the job.

 Facing and accepting we have flaws is essential.
 Your parents, your siblings or your closest friends aren’t perfect either, right?
 This doesn’t stop you from loving them, though.
 At the same time, your love for them doesn’t prevent you from acknowledging they have flaws either.

 Write down a list of things you are unhappy about yourself.
-Again, be honest, this is private list no one else will read.
+Again, be honest, this is a private list no one else will read.